gowizzard/dotfiles/README.md

 There is a [.compose](.compose) directory where I store all the Docker Compose files that I need locally, like creating a small database for testing etc.

+## Ansible Playbooks

+There is also an [.ansible](.ansible) directory where I store all the Ansible Playbooks that I need locally, like update my pi-hole etc.

 ## Installation

 In the directory [.scripts/install](.scripts/install) you will find some scripts for the installation of, for me, important applications.
 There are also a few other services that I need, you can find a few short installation instructions here.
 Most of it is specific to arch linux.